 - Do not eat or drink near your experiments.
-Keep your experimentatleast10feetfromfood, drinks, etc. Undernocircumstances should you consume any of the ingredients. - Immunocompromised persons: While the ingredients in these kits are non-pathogenic, some persons, such as immunocompromised persons, can be affected by large numbers of bacteria and should wear extra protection, such as long sleeves and a face mask, to ensure no contact with the ingredients.
+Keep your experiment at least 10 feet from food, drinks, etc. Under no circumstances should you consume any of the ingredients. - Immunocompromised persons: While the ingredients in these kits are non-pathogenic, some persons, such as immunocompromised persons, can be affected by large numbers of bacteria and should seek medical opinions prior to completing the exercises.

-- Wash your hands before and after manipulating your experiment, the ingredients, or the hardware. - Wear gloves, even when cleaning your station or handling the consumables (petri plates, loops, etc).
+- Wash your hands before and after manipulating your experiment, ingredients or hardware. - Wear gloves, even when cleaning your station or handling the consumables (petri plates, loops, etc).
 This will protect you from your experiment, and your experiment from you.
 Any latex, nitrile, or general purpose gloves you can find at the pharmacy will do.
 Also, after you put your gloves on, be aware of what you touch.
-Try not to touch your face, scratch itches with your gloved fingers! - If using the DNA Playground[TM] or BioExplorer[TM] place it on a stable work surface.
+Try not to touch your face, scratch itches with your gloved fingers!

+- If using the DNA Playground[TM] or BioExplorer[TM] place it on a stable work surface.
 Keep it level at all times. - Clean up your station, spills and work surface before and after use.
-Use a 10% solution of chlorinated bleach generously sprayed onto a paper towel and rub onto any contaminated surfaces.
-(Careful!
-This can discolor your clothes).
-A chlorinated spray cleaner also works. - Find a container to hold the inactivation bag where you will discard used consumables.
+Use a chlorinated spray cleaner or make a 10% solution of chlorinated bleach generously and sprayed onto a paper towel and rub onto any contaminated surfaces.
+To make a 10% solution, add 9 parts water to 1 part chlorinated bleach.
+Careful!
+Chlorinated sprays and bleach can discolor your clothes.

+• Find a container to hold the inactivation bag where you will discard used consumables.
 An old 1L yogurt container, large plastic cup or the like will do.
 Used consumables will be loops, any tube or used petri dish.
+Used gloves can go in regular trash if you do not get any samples (micro organisms, DNA) on your hands.

-If you would like to do a short Online lab safety course for your edification, we recommend this Government of Canada course: https://training-formation.phac-aspc. gc.ca/course/index.php?categoryid=7
+If you would like to do a short Online lab safety course for your edification, we recommend this Government of Canada course: https://training-formation.phac-aspc.gc.ca/course/index.php?categoryid=7